fpichardom/HapNetworkView/readme.md

   - HapNetworkView integrates fastHaN(<https://github.com/ChenHuaLab/fastHaN>) to construct haplotype networks efficiently.
   - The use of the java library GraphStream enables better performance for visualization and auto layout of haplotype networks.
-  - HapNetworkView supports datasets with large sampel size (for example, N=5000)
+  - HapNetworkView supports datasets with large sample size (for example, N=5000)

 # Launch software